 The Lyminge Project has garnered widespread media attention over the years, featuring in TV programmes such as 'Digging for Britain'; radio broadcasts such as BBC Radio 4's 'Making History'; and in The Guardian.

-In 2015 I established a two-year academic network on the subject of early medieval royal residences directed in association with Dr Gordon Noble at the University of Aberdeen.
-Funded through the AHRC's Networking Scheme, and engaging closely with early medieval specialists at the Universities of Oxford, Durham, and UCL, the project brought together leading scholars from different countries and disciplinary backgrounds to reflect upon and interpret a major influx of archaeological evidence for sites of royal residence across early medieval Britain.
-Video and audio recordings of the Network meetings can be found on the project website Royal Residences Network.
+In 2015 I established a two-year academic network on the subject of early medieval rulers' residences directed in association with Dr Gordon Noble at the University of Aberdeen.
+Funded through the AHRC's Networking Scheme (AH/N000218/1), and engaging closely with early medieval specialists at the Universities of Oxford, Durham, and UCL, the project brought together leading scholars from different countries and disciplinary backgrounds to build comparative perspectives around a major influx of archaeological evidence for sites of royal residence across early medieval Britain.

 Medieval religious transformations